Balabolka is a free text-to-speech engine that boasts quality and flexibility worthy of a paid app.

-Portable Version: Download ( KB)
+Portable Version: Download ( MB)

 Portable Balabolka does not require an installation and can be run from a USB drive.